Tricare Agrees To Pay for Penis Enlargements

-“It’s madness, just pure madness!” cried Dawn Ranged, a frazzled military spouse and Scentsy Consultant.
+FT.
+BRAGG, NC – “It’s madness, just pure madness!” cried Dawn Ranged, a frazzled military spouse and Scentsy Consultant.
 “We got here at three a.m. and just look, we’ll never even get seen today!”
-She angrily puffed on her Swarovski encrusted vaporizer while pointing to the line ahead of her with free hand.
-Beside her, stood her husband, Staff Sergeant D. Ranged, his attention focused on the battered cell phone in his hand.
+She angrily puffed on her Swarovski encrusted vaporizer while pointing to the line ahead with her free hand.
+Beside her, stood her husband, Staff Sergeant D. Ranged.
+His attention focused on the battered cell phone in his hand.
 He sighed and shifted his weight from one foot to the other as he watched YouTube videos.

-Dawn and her husband stood inside one of the lower hallways of Womack Army Medical Center, in a line of thousands that flowed out of the building and spilled out into the parking lot.
+Dawn and her husband stood inside one of the lower hallways of Womack Army Medical Center, in a line of thousands that flowed out of the building, spilling out into the parking lot.

 Spouses like Dawn and her friend, Miso Strumpet, another waiting spouse with their service member, talked excitedly amongst themselves when they weren’t complaining about the wait time.
 Their service members stood quietly, most held their heads down, a few even cried silently as they waited.
 Out of respect, the retired volunteers did not attempt conversation with the active duty service members.